Call for Papers: African Disability Rights Yearbook (ADRY 2019)

+The African Disability Rights Yearbook (ADRY) is calling for papers for consideration for publication in Section A of the ADRY in 2019.
 The ADRY publishes once a year with a focus on disability rights issues and developments of contemporary concern to persons with disabilities on the African continent.
 It comprises three sections – Section A containing doctrinal articles and for which we are calling for papers; Section B containing country-focused overviews of developments in disability rights in selected African countries; and Section C containing brief overviews of developments at the African regional and sub-regional levels.

 The ADRY is a peer-reviewed open-access journal.
 It was launched in 2013 and has been accredited by South African Department of Higher Education and Training.
-The ADRY can be accessed at http://www.adry.up.ac.za.
+The ADRY can be accessed at www.adry.up.ac.za.

-.
 An acknowledgment will be returned upon receipt of the submission.
-The deadline for submitting manuscripts is 30 March 2017.
+The deadline for submitting manuscripts is 30 March 2019.

 The editors will consider only material that complies with the following requirements:

 - The submission must be original.